PullNotifier Logo

 4. Wrap the Body at 72 Characters

 While the subject line should be concise, the commit message body is where you provide context.
-A crucial git commit message best practice is to wrap the body text at 72 characters per line.
+An important formatting guideline is to wrap the body text at 72 characters per line.
 This formatting rule isn't about aesthetics; it’s a practical standard that ensures your messages are readable across a wide array of tools and environments, from terminals and code editors to email clients and web interfaces like GitHub.

-This convention originates from classic email formatting standards and was adopted by foundational open-source projects, including the Linux kernel.
-It prevents awkward line wrapping in tools like git log, which often indents the commit body, leaving less horizontal space.
-Adhering to the 72-character limit ensures your detailed explanations remain clean and easy to scan, regardless of where they are viewed.
+This convention originates from classic email formatting standards and was popularized by Tim Pope's influential 2008 blog post and the Pro Git book.
+It prevents awkward line wrapping in tools like git log, which indents the commit body by 4 spaces, leaving less horizontal space.
+With 4 spaces of indentation, a 72-character line fits perfectly within an 80-column terminal.
+Adhering to this limit ensures your detailed explanations remain clean and easy to scan, regardless of where they are viewed.

 Why It's a Best Practice